AnshulaChowdhury/EthicalAI/README.md

 | `non_discrimination` | 43.7% | 0.71 |
 | `human_dignity` | 23.4% | 0.69 |

-This shows which ethical principles your system uses most often.
+This shows which ethical principles the system uses most often.
 Trigger Frequency:

 78.3% for equal_treatment = This ethical concept was relevant in 78.3% of test cases